abdellahbsf/UseCase/README.md

 # Recording Business Use Cases Interactively

-When both the use case recorder and the application server are running on the same machine, clone the repository,  and execute the following command in your terminal:
+The following commands run the Flicker tool, where both it and the running monolithic application are on the same machine.
+First clone the repository,  and scroll to the working directory:

 ```bash
 javac usecase.java